NilPointer-Software/bdfd-wiki/src/resources/security.md

 ![image](https://user-images.githubusercontent.com/116581988/199214548-911dc935-3c52-43cc-b0d7-74d18e283903.png)

 If you see a device or location that you haven't authorised, you can log out of that particular device by pressing the 'X' button or all known devices by clicking the button at the bottom of the page.
-This will log out that session, invalidating that token.
+This will log out those session, invalidating the tokens.

 ![image](https://user-images.githubusercontent.com/116581988/199320324-fd93384f-31e1-4a50-98c3-f4f875b91536.png)